 Sansa Clip Plus is one of the most popular portable audio players.
-Although sound wise there are much better devices nowadays (and the clip is discontiued), the combination of price/small form factor and overall performance made it an absolute value for money.
+Although sound wise there are much better devices nowadays (and the clip is discontinued), the combination of price/small form factor and overall performance still make it an absolute value for money.

 Rockbox is an alternative firmware that supports various media players.
-I will not go into details about it, but you should definately give it a try if your device is supported.
+I will not go into details about it, but you should definitely give it a try if your device is supported.

 - Battery life on AMS v2 devices (Sansa Clip v2, Clip+, Clip Zip, and Fuze v2) is approximately doubled

 I was really curious to see if the above statement was real, so I immediately installed Rockbox software in my Archlinux box in order to flash and test.